 Overheads Funding can be used to cover the operational costs for the period and activities associated with the delivery plan.
 This includes:

-- Premises/Activity Provider Insurance to deliver the work
+- Public Liability Insurance to deliver the funded youth work programme

 - Rented accommodation OR contribution to the rent for the Delivery of Services